 14. Check your Roku’s audio settings

-Instead of selecting a specific audio setting, you can set it to Auto using the following steps:
+Instead of selecting specific roku’s audio settings, you can set it to Auto using the following steps:

 From the Roku Settings menu, go to System > Click Audio > Choose Audio mode and select Automatic/ Auto Detect.

-15. Reset your TV’s audio settings.
+15. Factory Reset your TV’s audio settings.
 If still not working, reset Roku

 Go to Roku Settings > Click System > Select Advanced system settings > Click Factory Reset > Choose Reset TV audio/ picture settings.